 Natalie is a member of the following professional organizations: World Professional Organization for Transgender Health and the American Association of Nurse Practitioners.

 Natalie identifies as queer and neurodivergent.
-She is cisgender and her spouse Kate is a non-binary transgender person.
-Natalie and Kate live just outside of Vancouver, Washington, with their four cats.
-Natalie enjoys hiking, photography, meditation, and is an avid reader of audiobooks and scientific journals.
+Natalie enjoys hiking, photography, crafting, and is an avid reader of audiobooks and scientific journals.